KYVENetwork/docs/docs/token_holders/delegating.md

 Another parameter which influences the rewards of a delegator is the node commission.
 The node commission defines how much of the block reward directly goes to the node and how much goes to the rest - the delegators.
 A high commission means less rewards for delegators, a low one the opposite.

 The source of those rewards are a combination of inflation and transaction fees.
-Inflation helps stabilizing the network by providing consistent rewards to chain nodes and chain delegators.
+Inflation helps stabilizing the network by providing consistent rewards to consensus validators and chain delegators.
 Those rewards are minted every block and collected in a fee pool where every transaction fee gets collected, too.
 After the rewards for each block are collected there are distributed in the Cosmos SDK [x/distribution](https://docs.cosmos.network/main/modules/distribution) module.

 Those rewards then can be claimed in the block explorer.
 Once they are claimed they are liquid and free to use.

 ### Risks

 As already briefly mentioned before, chain delegation comes with risk.
-Delegating into a chain node also implies that you as a delegator are responsible for the actions of that node.
+Delegating into a consensus validator also implies that you as a delegator are responsible for the actions of that node.
 If the node behaves accordingly it and you as a delegator receive rewards.
 If the network finds the node was acting maliciously (for example double signing) or being offline the node and you receive a slash.

 The severity of a slash depends on the action of the node and on the network parameters.
 These can be found below: